darksys0x/win32_collector/README.md

 # win32_collector

 A single-binary Windows forensic artifact collector for IR triage.
-Walks 51 artifact sources — registry, WMI, filesystem, raw NTFS — and dumps everything as CSV.
+Walks 51 artifact sources, registry, WMI, filesystem, raw NTFS, and dumps everything as CSV.

 Built in C against the Win32 API.
 No dependencies, no installer, no PowerShell